Aesthetics: Environment, everyday life, and religion

 Environmental aesthetics deals with the appreciation of nature, including elements such as forests, mountain ranges, rivers, and flowers.
 It encompasses both transient appearances, such as the fleeting beauty of a landscape during sunset, and enduring aspects, such as the majesty of a centuries-old tree.
 This field focuses on sensory and formal qualities associated with beauty and related aesthetic qualities.
 In this respect, it contrasts with the philosophy of art, which typically emphasizes the interpretation of underlying meanings associated with expression and representation.
-However, some approaches to environmental aesthetics also consider the impact of background knowledge on the aesthetic experience of nature.
+Some approaches to environmental aesthetics also consider the impact of background knowledge on the aesthetic experience of nature.
 For instance, ecological awareness of the intricate relationships within an ecosystem can shape the appreciation of a woodland environment by understanding it as a habitat of diverse species.

 Religious art serves specific religious functions, such as conveying moral teachings or aiding devotional practices.

 In its broadest sense, environmental aesthetics encompasses the appreciation of any environment, including those created by humans.
 This inquiry is closely associated with everyday aesthetics, which examines aesthetic phenomena encountered in daily life.
 Everyday aesthetics covers both public and private environments, ranging from modern cities and industrial sites to private homes and backyards, as well as personal adornments and consumer products, such as clothing, hairstyles, industrial design, and web design.
 The aesthetics of popular art, a related discipline, investigates aesthetic qualities in popular culture and compares the evaluative standards of popular art with those of high or fine art.
 For example, it studies the contrast between commercial mass art and experimental avant-garde and explores specific types of popular art, such as kitsch.

 Art plays a central role in the field of religion and manifests in many forms, including paintings, sculptures, architecture, music, dance, and literature.
 Its key characteristic comes from its religious function, such as conveying theological and moral teachings, representing symbolic truths, inspiring religious experiences, and aiding devotional practices.
 (Note: Theological aesthetics studies how beauty and art reveal the divine and shape the understanding of religion.)
 Religious art is part of all major religions and was the dominant art form during ancient and medieval times.
-However, its influence began to wane in the modern period due to secularization.
+Its influence began to wane in the modern period due to secularization.
 This shift is also reflected in developments in the philosophy of art that introduced a focus on disinterestedness and the autonomy of aesthetic experience from external purposes, including religious goals.